andycall/RCRE/README.md

     + send value to this container
     + send value to parent container
     + send value to target container
++ Tasks
+    + how to define tasks
+    + how to assemble multi tasks
     + one event to trigger multi tasks
     + how to use pure function to write a task
     + how to use the task map
     + how to get value from every task
+    + how to handle error tasks
+    + how to handle async task
 + Forms
     + sync validation
     + async validation